-In light of this literature, the objective of this article is to revisit the whole jurisprudence on AAI, given the plethora of decisions that are being rendered in India on AAIs.
-The scope of the article is to review the multiplicity of arguments in favour and against AAI while reviewing the positions of India and Malaysia in this respect.
+In light of this literature, the objective of this article is to revisit the whole jurisprudence on AAI, given the plethora of decisions that are being

-&lt;sup>5 GAILLARD, supra note 2, at 308; see also PIERRE A. KARRER, ANTI-ARBITRATION INJUNCTIONS: THEORY AND PRACTICE: ICCA Congress Series No. 13 228 (2007).
+GAILLARD, supra note 2, at 308; see also PIERRE A. KARRER, ANTI-ARBITRATION INJUNCTIONS: THEORY AND PRACTICE: ICCA Congress Series No. 13 228 (Wolters Kluwer 2007).

-&lt;sup>6 GARY B. BORN, INTERNATIONAL COMMERCIAL ARBITRATION 1274 (2014); see also, Michael E. Schneider, Court Actions in Defence Against Anti-Suit Injunction, in ANTI-SUIT INJUNCTIONS IN INTERNATIONAL ARBITRATION: IAI SERIES NO. 2 41 (Emmanuel Gaillard ed., 2005).
+6 GARY B. BORN, INTERNATIONAL COMMERCIAL ARBITRATION 1274 (Wolters Kluwer 2014) [hereinafter "Born"]; see also, Michael E. Schneider, Court Actions in Defence Against Anti-Suit Injunction, in ANTI-SUIT INJUNCTIONS IN INTERNATIONAL ARBITRATION: IAI SERIES NO. 2 41 (Emmanuel Gaillard ed., 2005).

-&lt;sup>7 Philippe Fouchard, Anti-Suit Injunctions in International Arbitration What Remedie' Injunction, in ANTI-SUIT INJUNCTIONS IN INTERNATIONAL ARBITRATION: IAI SERIES NO. 2 154 (Emmanuel Gaillard ed., 2005).
+Philippe Fouchard, Anti-Suit Injunctions in International Arbitration What Remedie' Injunction, in ANTI-SUIT INJUNCTIONS IN INTERNATIONAL ARBITRATION: IAI SERIES NO. 2 154 (Emmanuel Gaillard ed., 2005).

-&lt;sup>8 S.R.
-Subramanian, Anti-arbitration injunctions and their compatibility with the New York convention and the Indian law of arbitration: future directions for Indian law and policy, (2018) ARB.
+8 S.R.
+Subramanian, Anti-arbitration injunctions and their compatibility with the New York convention and the Indian law of arbitration: future directions for Indian law and policy, ARB.
 INT'L 1 (2018).